kiorky/dotfiles/.vim/bundle/base16/README.md

 ### Blue line numbers
 ![blue line numbers screenshot](https://raw.github.com/chriskempson/base16-vim/master/with-base16colorspace-256-without-base16-shell.png)

 If your Vim looks like the above image you are setting `let base16colorspace=256` in your `~/.vimrc` but either not running [Base16 Shell](https://github.com/chriskempson/base16-shell) or [Base16 Shell](https://github.com/chriskempson/base16-shell) is not working for your terminal.
-Either ensure [Base16 Shell](https://github.com/chriskempson/base16-shell) is working by running the `colourtest` available in the [Base16 Shell](https://github.com/chriskempson/base16-shell) repository or not setting `let base16colorspace=256` in your `~/.vimrc`.
+Either ensure [Base16 Shell](https://github.com/chriskempson/base16-shell) is working by running the `colortest` available in the [Base16 Shell](https://github.com/chriskempson/base16-shell) repository or not setting `let base16colorspace=256` in your `~/.vimrc`.